luk3mn/luk3mn/README.md

 ### 🎧 Hey Everyone!!
 I'm Lucas 🎸
-<p style="font-size: 15px"> I am a graduate of Systems Analysis and Development and a lover of emerging technologies and disruptive innovations.
-My main interest is in web application development, as well am an enthusiast of the data ecosystem and Artificial Intelligence, with a goal of exploring the power of data through programming.</p>
+  <p style="font-size: 15px; text-align: justify"> I am a graduate of Systems Analysis and Development and a lover of emerging technologies and disruptive innovations and music.
+My main interest is in web application development, as well am an enthusiast of the data ecosystem and Artificial Intelligence, with a goal of exploring the power of data through programming. </p>

 <!-- ## Minhas Contribuições -->